 “I just started using Boardbooster a few weeks ago, and it’s been a game changer.
 I highly recommend checking it out if you want to step up your Pinterest game.”

-Tools like Boardbooster and Tailwind offer the convenience of scheduling and even automating some of the work associated with using Pinterest for business.
+offers the convenience of scheduling and automating some of the work associated with using Pinterest for business.
 When you have goals that include pinning a lot, pinning throughout the day, and not spamming your target audience by pinning the same content to multiple group boards all at once, a Pinterest scheduling tool can be a lifesaver.
-I personally use BoardBooster as well and I love the looping feature, which lets you repin your older existing content to the same board so that it can be seen by new followers, seen by those who may have missed it the first time around or just be seen again.
+You can get a free month when you sign up this link

 16. Keep at it.
 It takes time to see results with your Pinterest strategy.

 Laura Williams of ‘The Badass BusinessMum’ says…